TwinFan/XPMP2/docs/Building.md

-Building XPMP2 and the Sample Plugin
+# Building XPMP2 and the Sample Plugin

-==
+## Two Projects: XPMP2 Full Build and Sample Plugin only

 There are two separate projects provided in the XPMP2 repository:

 - One based in the XPMP2 root folder.
 This project builds all 3 targets:
   - The XPMP2 static library, which is also copied into `XPMP2-Sample/lib` so that is thereafter accessible by the stand-alone